dr4fters/dr4ft/README.md

 The application provides the following features:

-* Draft and sealed format
+* Draft and Sealed format
-* Regular, Cube and chaos game types
+* Regular, Cube and Chaos game types
-* Special game modes like "Glimpse Draft"
+* Special game modes like "Glimpse Draft" or "Decadent"
 * 1 to 100 players
 * 1 to 12 packs per player
 * All playable sets ever printed